 Medical Editor: John P. Cunha, DO, FACOEP

-Cefzil (cefprozil) is used to treat many different types of infections caused by bacteria.
-It is in a group of drugs called cephalosporin antibiotics.
-This medication is available in generic form.
-Common side effects include nausea, vomiting, diarrhea, stomach pain, or dizziness.
+Cefzil (cefprozil) is a cephalosporin antibiotic used to treat many different types of infections caused by bacteria.
+Cefzil is available in generic form.
+Common side effects of Cefzil include:

 Our Cefzil (cefprozil) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.